-- A selection of tea, coffee, biscuit, fruit and cake available in the bedroom after a long journey.
+- A selection of tea, coffee, biscuits, fruit and cake available in the bedroom after a long journey.

 - Organise an introduction with the other residents in the home.

-- Speak with the relatives, in advance if possible, and complete the life story section in the care plan, so you can put items in their room that relate to their hobbies.
-Ie. Books, knitting, a Guinness, nail varnish etc.
+- Speak with the relatives, in advance if possible, and complete the life story section in the care plan, so you can put items in their room that relate to their hobbies such as books, knitting, Guinness, nail varnish etc.

 One other thing that works really well is to take a bit of time before assigning a key worker to a new resident.
-In fact, why not get all the team involved, and rather than being delegated a staff member, after a few weeks, ask the resident to choose who they would like this person to be.
+In fact, why not get all the team involved, and rather than being delegated a staff member straight away, wait a few weeks and ask the resident to choose who they would like this person to be.

 And, finally, it’s not just the residents we have to think about.
-The families also have a big part in to play.
+The families also have a big part to play.
 They may feel guilt or relief when putting their loved one into care.
-We have to extend our compassion to the relatives, be as an adviser, a listener, a shoulder to cry on and a friend.
+We have to extend our compassion to the relatives, act as an adviser, a listener, a shoulder to cry on and a friend as needed.
 Sometimes people do not have a say about coming into care and come in after being in hospital.
-It may be for respite, poor health or just need extra support.
-If they can be in control of their move, and their families can feel involved – which is where the life story work comes in handy – it will help.
-It’s also good for them to know about what activities will be going on, about what sort of things will fill their days, things to look forward to and to focus on will help.
-As they start to settle in, always take photos of the magical moments that take place, not just for your newsletters or for CQC,but mostly for the families, so they can see how happy their loved ones are.
+It may be for respite, poor health or just that they need extra support.
+If they can be in control of their move, and their families can feel involved (which is where the life story work comes in handy), it will help.
+It’s also good for them to know about what activities will be going on, and what sort of things will fill their days.
+Things to look forward to and focus on will help.
+As they start to settle in, always take photos of the magical moments that take place, not just for your newsletters or for CQC, but mostly for the families, so they can see how happy their loved ones are.